Philosophy Home

 In addition to those factors, however, grading will also be based on factors that would not be readily visible to me unless you told me about them.
 Your self-evaluations will help provide me with information about work you are doing

 In very general terms, earning an average grade (C) requires completing all the assignments (readings, study questions, self evaluations, discussions, tests, research project, etc) with average quality, and participating in class an average amount of time.
 Completing any less work than that (e.g., not completing all the assignments, or doing less than average quality work) would earn less than an average grade.
 Completing all the course requirements with higher than average quality will earn a higher than average grade.
+More specific grading guidelines can be seen here.

 These very general guidelines will be made more specific when you look over the guidelines for completing your self-evaluations.